 25YL: I’ve always had this vision of your job during the production of Twin Peaks being 24 hours a day with a checklist a mile long.
 What all did your job entail from when you first learned of the project until today?

-SS: I will say that it did kind of take over my life for the whole time (laughs).
-At that time nothing had been solidified.
+SS: I will say that it did kind of take over my life for the whole time [laughs].
+At that time, nothing had been solidified.
 Ideas were flowing and there was some stuff written down.
-I think they gave me two kind of parts, two things they were thinking could be episodes if it had to be television.
+I think they gave me two kinds of parts, two things they were thinking could be episodes if it had to be television.
 It wasn’t really thought of that way by David though in terms of the scope of it.
-It was this film and here were two sections of it.
+It was this film and there were two sections of it.
 I was asked to do a budget and project what it would be like for the whole show off these two parts.
 It was a lot of discussion at that point rather than hard facts.
-As time went on, we had something completed and then it was onto pre-production and getting all of David’s ideas to everyone and making sure everyone was on the same wave length in terms of work.
+As time went on, we had something completed and then it was onto pre-production and getting all of David’s ideas to everyone and making sure everyone was on the same wavelength in terms of work.
 Then shooting the whole thing started in September of 2015 and we finished in April of 2016.
-We went right into post production from there and that lasted a year.
+We went right into post-production from there, and that lasted a year.
 It’s working pretty much seven days a week and a lot of hours every day.
-Once we finished post production it went to delivery, which is getting everything put together for the different countries and broadcasts and from there it was onto the Blu Ray/ DVD sets.
+Once we finished post-production, it went to delivery, which is getting everything put together for the different countries and broadcasts and from there it was onto the Blu Ray/ DVD sets.
 There’s just a lot of work.
-It’s just now that I can finally kind of take a breath and say “Ok, we’re almost done”.
-Then as soon as I took a breath I got sick (laughs).
+It’s only now that I can finally kind of take a breath and say “Ok, we’re almost done”.
+Then as soon as I took a breath, I got sick [laughs].
 I think I had held onto my trying to be able to finish everything and kept my body in check and then as soon as I could relax, I got sick.
 That’s where I’m at now, just getting over being sick.

 25YL: Are you able to enjoy finally being able to take a breath now?